Tiverton Town Leat and Coggans Well.

 The new programme has now been published.Spring 18 Leaflet

-Following our meeting in November members will be very pleased to learn that the Heritage Lottery Fund have awarded the Tiverton Museum of Mid Devon Life a grant of £58,700 for ‘Attracting our Audiences, Securing our Future’.
+Following the TCS meeting in November members will be very pleased to learn that the Heritage Lottery Fund have awarded the Museum a grant of £58,700 for ‘Attracting our Audiences, Securing our Future’.
 Thank you to Civic Society

 Jonno Keates, who spoke at our September meeting, has been awarded the Order of the Star of Italy .
 This is a prestigious honour awarded by the Italian President to foreign nationals ‘who have contributed to the preservation of and promotion of the Italian language, volunteering, charitable and philanthropic activities, participation in community life of our communities abroad, the scientific and technological research, the pastoral missions, commercial enterprises, the promotion of Italian food and wine and service to our country men.’